compbiozurich/UZH-BIO392/course-results/2020/Sarah-Lötscher/Day4_Variant_Formats.md

 ### VFC  (Variant Call Format)

--The VFC format is used to store information about variant and genetic alterations compared to a specified reference genome.
+-The VFC format is used to store informations about variants and genetic alterations compared to a specified reference genome.

 -It also contains a header with informationa about the reference genome.

--A VFC file specifies exactly at what position which type of variant is present of the sample sequences compared to the reference sequence.
+-A VFC file specifies exactly at what position of the reference, which type of variant is present in the sample sequences compared to the reference sequence.

 ````
 ##fileformat=VCFv4.3